Effective Date: April 1, 2014

 Right to an Accounting of Disclosures.
 You may request an "accounting of disclosures."
 This is a list of certain disclosures we made of your PHI.
 To request this list or accounting of disclosures, you must submit your request in writing to a Covenant Health Privacy Officer (contact 865-374-8010 for more information).
 Your request must state a time period that may not be longer than six years and may not include dates before April 14, 2003.
 Your request should indicate in what form you want the list (for example, on paper, electronically).
 The first list you request within a 12 month period will be free.
 For additional lists, we may charge you for the costs of providing the list.
 We will notify you of the cost involved, and you may choose to withdraw or modify your request at that time before any costs are incurred.

 Right to Request Restrictions.
 You have the right to request a restriction or limitation on the PHI we use or disclose about you for treatment, payment or health care operations.
 You also have the right to request a limit on the PHI we disclose about you to someone who is involved in your care or the payment for your care, like a family member or friend.
-We are not required to agree to your request except as it pertains to certain disclosures to health plans for purposes of payment and health care operations.
+We are not required to agree to a request for restrictions on uses and disclosures of PHI for treatment, payment, and health care operations purposes, except as such requests pertain to certain disclosures to health plans for purposes of payment and health care operations.
 If we do agree, we will comply with your request unless the information is needed to provide you emergency treatment.
 To request restrictions, you must make your request in writing to a Covenant Health Privacy Officer (contact 865-374-8010 for more information).
 In your request, you must tell us what information you want to limit; whether you want to limit our use, disclosure, or both; and to whom you want the limits to apply.

 Right to Request Confidential Communications.
 You have the right to request that we communicate with you about medical matters in a certain way or at a certain location.
 For example, you can ask that we only contact you at work or by mail.
 To request confidential communications, you must make your request in writing to a Covenant Health Privacy Officer (contact 865-374-8010 for more information).
 We will not ask you the reason for your request.
 We will accommodate all reasonable requests.
 Your request must specify how or where you wish to be contacted.